 The Best Outdoor Sports Fields in Toronto

-Perfect for a game of pick-up or to practice with friends, the two regulation-sized elite soccer and lacrosse fields at Cherry Beach are a top spot for recreational sports in the city.
-The artificial turf fields can also accommodate field-hockey, football and ultimate frisbee and are home to many recreational sports leagues throughout the summer.
+Perfect for a game of pick-up with friends, the two multipurpose fields at this waterfront property in the Port Lands can host pretty much any type of field game and are home to a number of recreational sports leagues throughout the summer.

-A huge outdoors space built on the Humber river flood plan, Eglinton Flats is a sports-focused park that draws a crowd of limber athletes.
-The flats have six soccer fields, four field hockey pitches, a rugby field, a football field, winterized tennis courts and two cricket pitches.
+This Mount Dennis sports-focused park has six soccer fields, four field hockey pitches, a rugby field, a football field, winterized tennis courts and two cricket pitches.
 The condition of the fields isn't always the best, but the scale is impressive.

 Join the conversation Load comments